⚡ Key Finding (May 2026)

 |---|---|---|

-| Starting price | $38/mo (Simple Start) | $25/mo (Early — 20 invoices) |
+| Starting price | $35/mo (Simple Start, post-May-2026) | $25/mo (Early, 20 invoices) |

 | User model | Per-seat pricing (1 to 25 depending on plan) | Unlimited users on every plan |

-| US accountant familiarity | 85% market share — high | Growing but lower in US |
+| US accountant familiarity | 85% market share, high | Growing but lower in US |

 | UK/international | Works, weaker accountant adoption | Dominant in UK, AU, NZ |